Ram-N/prediction-contests/icc2023/rules.md

 - 0 points if you pick a team that does not qualify in the top 4 spots
 - The maximum possible score in the Group Stage is **16 points**.
 (4 x 4)

-### Semi-finals
+### Semifinals
-- 8 points for correctly picking a team that makes it to the Semifinals.
+- 8 points for correctly picking a team that makes it to the Finals
+- You get full points if your pick wins.
+(Whether it is Semi1 or Semi2 doesn't matter.)
 - The maximum score in the Semifinals is **16 points**.
 (8 x 2)

 ### Finals